mastermatt/tmpljs/README.md

 If the key references a function in the data object, that function will be called using the data object as the `this` value.
 The function should return a string or something that equates to one.

-**Note:** Dot notation can be used inside the curly brackets to traverse the data object, but *can not* be used for partials because the engine will think you're declaring a class.
+**Note:** Dot notation can be used inside the curly brackets or for partials to traverse the data object.

 ```js
 var